Stocks Rise and Oil Falls as Iran Deal Hopes Mount: Markets Wrap

 Stocks

-The yield on 10-year Treasuries declined six basis points to 4.36% Germany’s 10-year yield declined seven basis points to 2.99% Britain’s 10-year yield declined 12 basis points to 4.94% Commodities
+The yield on 10-year Treasuries declined seven basis points to 4.35% Germany’s 10-year yield declined six basis points to 3.00% Britain’s 10-year yield declined 12 basis points to 4.94% Commodities